kevina-code/sfdc-trigger-framework/README.md

 // ... now handlers won't be ignored!
 ```

+Also, Salesforce Admins can bypass handlers globally or individually via the Control_Flags custom setting.

 ## Overridable Methods

 Here are all of the methods that you can override.
 All of the context possibilities are supported.